Side-On/home-fitness/README.md

 ## Wireframes

-Please head over here for all of the wireframes and design ideas.
+Please head over to the [Wireframes](wireframes/wireframes.md) and design ideas.

 <br>